dotnet/aspire/src/Components/Aspire.Qdrant.Client/README.md

 ### Use configuration providers

 The .NET Aspire Qdrant Client component supports [Microsoft.Extensions.Configuration](https://learn.microsoft.com/dotnet/api/microsoft.extensions.configuration).
-It loads the `QdrantSettings` from configuration by using the `Aspire:Qdrant` key.
+It loads the `QdrantSettings` from configuration by using the `Aspire:Qdrant:Client` key.
 Example `appsettings.json` that configures some of the options:

 ```json
 {